trel/baremetal/provisioning/proposal.md

       * Use mon02 as gw (see next section)
     * Configure OOB access - mon02 is oob gw w/NAT
       * use previous mac detection to ID the site
-      * include map of 5 IPs in ks - 1 mon02 oob IP x 5 sites
+      * include map of 10 IPs in ks - (1 mon02 oob IP + 1 mon02 gw IP) x 5 sites
       * Use the site ID to assign oob addresses to eno2 interface
       * configure mon02 node as NAT